The Blow-up solutions for fractional heat equations on torus and Euclidean space: Introduction

 \begin{Remark} The cubic NLS

 is locally \cite{benyi2009local} well-posed in $M^{p,1}(\mathbb R^d)$ but it is not yet clear whether it is globally well-posed or there exist a blow-up solution, see for instance open question raised by Ruzhansky-Sugimoto-Wang in \cite[p.280]{ruzhansky2012modulation}.
-On the other hand, Theorem \ref{dip} says that we can produce blow-up solution of \eqref{fh} in $M^{p,1}(\R^d) \ (1\leq p\leq 2).$ \end{Remark}

-We now turn our attention to \eqref{hh}.
-Carles \cite{carles2002remarks, carles2002critical} have studied Cauchy problem for NLS associated to harmonic oscillator $H^1$.
-Lee-Rogers \cite{lee2012schrodinger} proved almost convergence for the solution of free NLS associated to $H^1$ with initial data in some Sobolev spaces.
-Stinga-Torrea \cite{stinga2010extension, stinga2011regularity} derived point-wise formula and Schauder estimates for $H^{\beta}f(x).$ In \cite{vazquez2000hardy} authors have studied heat equation with inverse-square potential.
+On the other hand, Theorem \ref{dip} says that we can produce blow-up solution of \eqref{fh} in $M^{p,1}(\R^d) \ (1\leq p\leq 2).$ \end{Remark} We now briefly mention widely known literature.
+Fujita \cite{fujita1966blowing} proved that for \eqref{fh} with $\beta=2$ and $d(k-1)/2<1$ no non-negative global solution exists for any non-trivial initial data $u_0\in L^1(\R^d)$ (i.e. every positive solution to this initial data problem blows up in a finite time.)
+Later Fujita \cite{fujitasome} proved that, for $d(k-1)/2<1$, global solutions do exist for initial data dominated by a sufficiently small Gaussian.
+For the critical exponent $d(k-1)/2=1,$ Hayakawa \cite{hayakawa1973nonexistence} proved nonexistence of nonnegative and nontrivial global solutions in the case of $d=1,2$, and Kobayashi-Sirao-Tanaka \cite{kobayashi1977growing} proved it in general dimensions (i.e. finite time blow up case).
+In \cite{ ru2015blow, brandolese2019blowup} authors have proved blow up in finite time for \eqref{fh} with $\beta=2$ in some scale invariant Besov space and Fourier-Lebesgue spaces.
+We note these results deals with the classical heat equation \eqref{fh} with $\beta=2$ while in the present paper we could considered fractional heat equation \eqref{fh} with $\beta \neq 2$ as well.